NEARFoundation/transaction-tracking-app-original/README.md

 1. Visit https://docs.google.com/spreadsheets/d/1g3yymiHP2QJqwLrJdwma8gu-J92XCbZR-DDpObmu_2o/edit#gid=726351924
    - The FLO team has decided that this is the official list of transaction types.
-1. Sort the rows by "keep" descending, "phase" ascending, "txType" ascending.
-   - (We can't try to skip this step by creating a sorted "filter view" in Google Sheets because the "Download" step doesn't honor filter views.)
+   - (Note that we don't use a "filter view" in Google Sheets because the "Download" step doesn't honor filter views.)
+1. Sort the rows such that any that you'll want to exclude (such as ones that are not ready to be run through the tests) are at the bottom.
+   - E.g. `_keep` ASC, `_phase` ASC, `txType` ASC.
+1. Ensure that column headers begin with "\_" if you want the column to be ignored during the import.
-1. For rows where "keep" === 1, search for occurrences of "E+".
+1. Search for occurrences of "E+".
 If any numeric values are using this kind of (exponential) notation, you need to correct the cell (write out the full number instead).
    - You might need to prepend the value with a single quote (').
-1. File > Download > .ods (choose a temporary folder somewhere).
+1. File > Download > .csv.
-   - (We need this extra step before CSV because Google Sheets doesn't save the double-quotes correctly.)
-1. Open the .ods file in LibreOffice.
-1. Delete the rows where "keep" is not "1".
-1. Delete these columns: "keep", "errors", "phase".
-1. File > Save As > Text CSV (.csv)
 1. Choose to save to `backend/test_helpers/expectedOutput.csv`
-1. Check the boxes for "Save cell content as shown" and "Quote all text cells"
+1. Delete any rows that you don't want (which you probably sorted to the bottom).

 # TODO: Explain how to get permissions.